 • Introduce this person to the client at the beginning of the pitch process and explain their role.
 This makes the client more comfortable because it creates an atmosphere of objectivity – leaving egos at the door.

-A Cool Head will help you define a clear version of what worked and what missed.
+A cool head will help you define a clear version of what worked and what missed.
 How you connected your solutions to client business impact — or didn’t.

-A Cool Head will help you understand what you should never repeat, including understanding the roles individual team members played and what senior people you should leave at home next time.
+A cool head will help you understand what you should never repeat, including understanding the roles individual team members played and what senior people you should leave at home next time.

-A Cool Head will help you see what you have learned from each and every experience.
+A cool head will help you see what you have learned from each and every experience.

 Execute the Post Mortem Methodically